 This effort is guided by our Partner Forum’s leadership team made up of public and private partners throughout the region, while smaller support teams will be working on each of the components of the strategy with a much wider set of partners.
 If you are interested in learning more or engaging in the discussion please contact us.

-Thank you to the Charlotte Martin Foundation, Great Northern Landscape Conservation Cooperative, and North Pacific Landscape Conservation Cooperative for the funding to develop the collaborative framework and vision for this strategy.
+Thank you to the Charlotte Martin Foundation, Climate Impacts Group, Conservation Northwest, Google, Great Northern Landscape Conservation Cooperative, Leonardo DiCaprio Foundation (through Sustainable Markets Foundation), North Pacific Landscape Conservation Cooperative, Seattle City Light, US Fish and Wildlife Service, and Wilburforce Foundation for the funding and support towards the process and tools to build this strategy.